apache/trafficserver/doc/admin-guide/security/index.en.rst

 ..
 XXX sanity check/second opinions on example paths used for certs/keys below

-The figure below illustrates communication between a client and Traffic Server (and between Traffic Server and an origin server) when the SSL termination option is enabled and configured for Client/Traffic Server connections only.
+The figure below illustrates communication between a client and |TS|
+(and between |TS| and an origin server) when the SSL termination option is enabled and configured for Client/Traffic Server connections only.

 .. figure:: ../../static/images/admin/ssl_c.jpg
    :align: center
-   :alt: Client and Traffic Server communication using SSL termination
+   :alt: Client and |TS| communication using SSL termination

-   Client and Traffic Server communication using SSL termination
+   Client and |TS| communication using SSL termination

 ..
 Manual list numbering below corresponds to figure markings above.

 The figure above depicts the following:

 #.
-The client sends an HTTPS request for content.
-Traffic Server receives the
+The client sends an HTTPS request for content. |TS| receives the
    request and performs the SSL handshake to authenticate the client (depending on the authentication options configured) and determine the encryption method that will be used.
 If the client is allowed access, then Traffic Server checks its cache for the requested content.

 #.
-If the request is a cache hit and the content is fresh, then Traffic Server
+If the request is a cache hit and the content is fresh, then |TS|
    encrypts the content and sends it to the client.
 The client decrypts the content (using the method determined during the handshake) and displays it.

 #.
 If the request is a cache miss or cached content is stale, then Traffic
-   Server communicates with the origin server via HTTP and obtains a plain text version of the content.
-Traffic Server saves the plain text version of the content in its cache, encrypts the content, and sends it to the client.
+   Server communicates with the origin server via HTTP and obtains a plain text version of the content. |TS| saves the plain text version of the content in its cache, encrypts the content, and sends it to the client.
 The client decrypts and displays the content.

-To configure Traffic Server to use the SSL termination option for Client/Traffic Server connections, you must do the following:
+To configure |TS| to use the SSL termination option for Client/|TS| connections, you must do the following:

 #.
 Obtain and install an SSL server certificate from a recognized
    certificate authority.
-The SSL server certificate contains information that enables the client to authenticate Traffic Server and exchange encryption keys.
+The SSL server certificate contains information that enables the client to authenticate |TS|
+   and exchange encryption keys.

 #.
 Set the port number used for SSL communication using